Paris for Visitors logo

 The prison is easy to reach from nearby Métro and RER stations or by bus.
 (The closest underground stop is Cité, on Métro Line 4.
 If you're coming by Batobus on the Seine, get off at Notre-Dame.)

-For more historical and practical information, visit the Conciergerie's official English-language Web site of the Centre des Monuments Nationaux.
-Also see the captioned Conciergerie pictures on page 2 of this article.
+For more historical and practical information, visit the Conciergerie's official English-language Web site from the Centre des Monuments Nationaux.

 Attractions nearby: